SimpleSandman/TwitchBot/README.md

 This is an open-source console application with a .NET Core Web API that will benefit anyone who wants to have a foundation of making their own Twitch bot.
 This is primarly written in C#/SQL Server using an Azure SQL database from Microsoft.
 Currently, this bot is not end-user friendly because I'm concentrating on the logic of the bot first.

-This bot has been revamped recently with a new configuration wizard that will allow new users to insert their credentials for the bot.
 For developers, please read further down for details on manually setting a dev configuration so the information is always saved.

 Check out the wiki for the full list of commands by [clicking here](https://github.com/SimpleSandman/TwitchBot/wiki/List-of-Commands)!